 Item 10 - Other Financial Industry Activities and Affiliations.
-This section has been updated to reflect additional firm affiliations.
+This section has been updated to delete a firm affiliation for an affiliate that has filed/will be filing to withdraw its registration as a broker dealer/investment adviser.

 Item 12 - Brokerage Practices.
-This section has been updated to reflect Transition Assistance received by the firm from one of its custodians.
+This section has been updated to reflect the firm's new custodial arrangement with Charles Schwab and Co., Inc. ("Schwab")